browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 host.
 Conversely, coprthr_dwrite() is used for writing to device memory the contents of a buffer on the host.
 The coprthr_dcopy() call is used to initiate from the host the copying of memory from one device memory allocation to another.
-THe offset argument is the offset in bytes into the device memory allocation.
+The offset argument is the offset in bytes into the device memory allocation.
 The use of non-zero offsets may or may not be supported by a given device.